boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 ## Gemma 4 26B A4B

 **Note:** Gemma 4 26B A4B is a Mixture-of-Experts (MoE) model.
-Although it contains approximately 26 billion parameters in total, only about 4 billion are active during each token generation, which explains its much higher throughput compared with similarly sized dense models.
+Although it contains approximately 26 billion parameters in total, only about 4 billion are active during each token generation, which is one of the main reasons it achieves much higher throughput than similarly sized dense models..

 ### Default KV Cache, FA Off